-SOC 498(3-6).
-Internship - 3-6 hours (On demand)
+SOC 498(3-6) Internship - 3-6 hours (Fall, Spring, Summer, Winter on demand)

 Internship is designed to provide the upper-level sociology major with supervised field experience in a social services or related area.
 Prerequisites: 64 hours completed, at least 15 hours of the major, minimum 3.00 GPA.
 Graded Pass/Fail.